pauldardeau/misere/README.md

 Building
 --------
-Currently there is not autoconf support.
+Currently there is no autoconf support.
 There's a basic Makefile in src directory.

 Running